An Optimal Algorithm for Strongly Convex Minimization under Affine Constraints: Introduction

 We consider the convex optimization problem

 where $F$ is a smooth and strongly convex function over $\sX \eqdef \R^d$, $b \in \sY \eqdef \R^p$ is a vector and $\mL$ is a nonzero $p \times d$ matrix, for some integers $d\geq 1$, $p\geq 1$.
-We adopt the matrix-vector setting to set the ideas down, but the formalism holds more generally with any separable real Hilbert spaces $\sX$ and $\sY$ and linear operator $\mL: \sX \to \sY$.
+We adopt the matrix-vector setting for simplicity of the notations, but the formalism holds more generally with arbitrary real Hilbert spaces $\sX$ and $\sY$ and bounded linear operator $\mL: \sX \to \sY$.
 We suppose that $b$ is in the range of $\mL$; then the sought solution to \eqref{eq:original-pb}, denoted by $x^\star$, exists and is unique, by strong convexity.

-Problem~\eqref{eq:original-pb} covers a large number of applications in machine learning \cite{sra11,bac12,pol15} and beyond \cite{bau10,sta16,glo16}.
-Examples include inverse problems in imaging \cite{cha16}, or recovering a model from partial measurements $b$ on the model, in compressed sensing~\cite{gol16} or sketched learning-type applications~\cite{ker18} for instance.
-In optimal transport, one often looks for measures with fixed marginals, which can be written as an affine equality constraint \cite{pey19}.
-Network flow optimization takes the form of Problem~\eqref{eq:original-pb}, where $b$ contains the incoming and outgoing rates at source and sink nodes of a network, and $\mL$ is the edge-node incidence matrix \cite{zar13}.
-Decentralized optimization is a well-known instance of Problem~\eqref{eq:original-pb}, with $\mL$ a gossip matrix (or its square root), and $b=0$~\cite{shi15,nedic2017achieving,li2020decentralized,li2020optimal,ye2020multi,arjevani2020ideal,scaman2017optimal,kov20,dvi21,gorbunov2019optimal}.
+Problem~\eqref{eq:original-pb} covers a large number of applications in machine learning \citep{sra11,bac12,pol15} and beyond \citep{bau10,sta16,glo16}.
+Examples include inverse problems in imaging \citep{cha16}, and recovering a model from partial measurements $b$ on the model, in compressed sensing~\citep{gol16} or sketched learning-type applications~\citep{ker18}.
+In optimal transport, one often looks for measures with fixed marginals, which can be written as an affine equality constraint \citep{pey19}.
+Network flow optimization takes the form of Problem~\eqref{eq:original-pb}, where $b$ contains the incoming and outgoing rates at source and sink nodes of a network, and $\mL$ is the edge-node incidence matrix \citep{zar13}.
+Decentralized optimization is a well-known instance of Problem~\eqref{eq:original-pb}, with $\mL$ a gossip matrix (or its square root), and $b=0$~\citep{shi15, scaman2017optimal, gorbunov2019optimal, li2020decentralized,li2020optimal,ye2020multi,arjevani2020ideal,kov20,dvi21}.
 If additional affine constraints are added to the decentralized optimization problem, for instance that some elements or linear measurements of the sought model $x^\star$ are fixed, decentralized optimization reverts to Problem~\eqref{eq:original-pb} with nonzero $b$.